zulip/zulip/README.prod.md

 (1) Install the SSL certificates for your machine to `/etc/ssl/private/zulip.key` and `/etc/ssl/certs/zulip.combined-chain.crt`.

-  If you don't know how to generate an SSL certificate, you, you can do the following to generate a self-signed certificate:
+  If you don't know how to generate an SSL certificate, you can do the following to generate a self-signed certificate:

   ```